MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-integration.md

 ## Prerequisites

-To follow along, you will need to be sure you have at least one workspace in your Power BI tenant backed by a dedicated capacity.
-This capacity can be any of the A4/P1 – A6/P3 SKU’s.
-You will also need access to the standard connectors in Power Automate, which come with any Office 365 subscription.
+To follow along, make sure you have:

+- At least one workspace in your Power BI tenant backed by a reserved capacity.
+This capacity can be any of the A4/P1 – A6/P3 SKUs.
+Read more about [reserved capacities in Power BI Premium](../admin/service-premium-what-is.md).
+- Access to the standard connectors in Power Automate, which come with any Office 365 subscription.

 ## Create a flow from a template

-Sign in to Power Automate (flow.microsoft.com).
+1. Sign in to Power Automate [flow.microsoft.com](https://flow.microsoft.com/).

-Select Templates, search for Paginated Reports.
+1. Select **Templates**, and search for **paginated reports**.

-## Template walkthroughs
+## Select a template

-Select a template from the list below to get started with a step-by-step walkthrough.
+Select a template from the list to get started with a step-by-step walkthrough.

-- Save a Power BI paginated report to OneDrive for Business
-- Save a Power BI paginated report to a SharePoint Online folder
+- Save a Power BI paginated report to OneDrive for Business or a SharePoint Online folder.
 - Export a Power BI paginated report for items in a SharePoint Online List
 - Export a Power BI paginated report for each row in an Excel Online table
 - Save a Power BI paginated report to a local system folder